Ainfiniti01/NatioID/apps/mobile/docs/README.md

 The generated file can be shared and installed directly on Android devices.

 🛠️ Deployment
 Currently, the mobile app is distributed via APK for local testing.
+You can download the APK directly from the Live Demo Links section.
 It is not published to app stores yet but can be easily adapted for Play Store or TestFlight release through EAS Build.

 🧠 Contributing